Two girls pose in front of the whirlpool attraction at Winter Glow Malvern Worcestershire

 Giant observation wheel

-Winter Glow’s giant observation wheel was brilliant this year.
-It goes around relatively quickly and we must have gone round at least six times.
+Winter Glow’s giant observation wheel looked better than ever this year.
+Its lights are so bright, you can see it from miles around.
 Soar above the treetops in a private carriage to enjoy beautiful views of the surrounding countryside.
-The observation wheel itself is the first thing you see when you look at Winter Glow, be that from the road outside or the top of the hills.
+The observation wheel itself is the first thing you see when you look at Winter Glow, be that from the road outside, from the light trail or the top of the hills.
 As predicted, the views from the top are beautiful.

 Families each board a separate carriage so it’s a lovely experience to enjoy together.
 The observation wheel can be booked in advance, or on the day as long as there is availability.
 The wheel was relatively quiet when we went so it would have been easy enough to add a ticket to your experience if you hadn’t booked.